coralogix/terraform-coralogix-aws/modules/firehose/README.md

 }
 ```

-Where the variable 'additional_metric_statistics' can be set as follows:
+Where the variable `additional_metric_statistics` can be set as follows:
 ```
 variable "additional_metric_statistics" {
   description = "Each configuration of metric name and namespace can have a list of additional_statistics included into the AWS CloudWatch Metric Stream."